earthlab/earthlab.github.io/_posts/courses/intermediate-eds-textbook/03-intro-raster/raster-fundamentals-python/2018-02-05-raster06-raster-data-activities.md

 To do this, you will need to plot each layer using `ep.plot_bands()`

 1. Plot the hillshade layer `pre_DTM_hill.tif` that you opened in Challenge 1.
-Similar to Challenge one set `cmap="Greys"`
+Similar to Challenge one set `cmap="gray"`
 2. Plot the DTM that you opened above `dtm_pre_arr`
   * When you plot the DTM, use the `alpha=` parameter to adjust the opacity of the DTM so that you can see the shading on the hillshade underneath the DTM.
   * Set the colormap to viridis (or any colormap that you prefer) `cmap='viridis'` for the DTM layer.